-Pay fails to keep up with rising prices
+Spending power squeeze worst for 20 years

 Meanwhile, job vacancies continued to increase, although the rate is slowing.

-Vacancies were up by 6,900 between April and June compared to the previous quarter, with the accommodation and food service sectors seeing the biggest rise.
+Vacancies were up by 6,900 between April and June compared to the previous quarter, according to figures from the Office for National Statistics (ONS).

-This was offset by falls in other industries, including wholesale and retail trade and motor vehicle repairs.
+The accommodation and food service sectors saw the biggest rise but this was offset by falls in other industries, including wholesale and retail trade and motor vehicle repairs.

 ONS head of labour market and household statistics, David Freeman, said the figures showed a "mixed picture" for the labour market.

-"With demand for labour clearly still very high, unemployment fell again, employment rose and there was another record low for redundancies," he said.

-"Following recent increases in inflation, pay is now clearly falling in real terms both including and excluding bonuses.
+"Following recent increases in inflation, pay is now clearly falling in real terms both including and excluding bonuses," he said.

 "Excluding bonuses, real pay is now dropping faster than at any time since records began in 2001."